Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Conclusion

 \section{Conclusion}

-This study presents an automated and interpretable framework that employs LLMs to connect on-chain and off-chain transparency in stablecoins.
-By integrating blockchain data, issuer attestations, and market indicators within a unified analytical protocol, the framework quantifies reserve discrepancies, disclosure timeliness, and stability behavior for leading fiat-backed stablecoins.
-The empirical analysis of USDT and USDC shows that the approach effectively identifies transparency gaps, aligns issuer statements with observable data, and reveals that market liquidity and disclosure quality represent two distinct sources of stability.
+This study presents an automated and interpretable framework that employs LLMs to support cross-domain transparency analysis in stablecoins.
+By integrating circulation data, issuer attestations, and related quantitative indicators within a unified analytical protocol, the framework enables systematic assessment of reserve discrepancies, disclosure timeliness, and stability behavior for leading fiat-backed stablecoins.
+The empirical analysis of USDT and USDC shows that this approach can surface transparency gaps, align issuer statements with observable evidence, and suggest that market liquidity and disclosure quality represent distinct dimensions of stability.
+These results highlight the framework’s potential to support more systematic transparency monitoring and stablecoin oversight.

-Future work will focus on extending the framework toward real-time and multimodal auditing.
-Incorporating image-based attestations, regulatory data feeds, and causal reasoning modules can further enhance analytical reliability and interpretability.
-By operationalizing cross-modal consistency, the approach converts fragmented on-chain and off-chain information into coherent transparency indicators that support automated, data-driven auditing and strengthen accountability, oversight, and public trust in the stablecoin ecosystem.